WeirauchLab/COSMO/README.md

         make test -j4  # run parallel tasks on up to 4 CPU cores

-See [DETAILED INSTALLATION](#detailed-installation) below if you're on Windows, or if you have any problems with the instructions above or the running the scripts.
+See [DETAILED INSTALLATION](#detailed-installation) below if you have any problems with the instructions above or the running the scripts.

 ### Local installation